SamahAyman/IBEX-based-SoC/README.md

 ## Project Description:

-This is an SoC based on IBEX, a riscV based core, manifactured for for *Digital Design 2 Course @ AUC*, and to be submitted to *Google Shuttle*.
+This is an SoC based on IBEX, a riscV based core, manifactured for *Digital Design 2 Course @ AUC*, to be submitted and manufactured by *Google Shuttle*.

-It is designed entirely using opensourse EDA tools ... the designing process is detailed in this README file
+It is designed entirely using open source EDA tools ...

+Design and process flow are detailed below

 ## SoC Architacture